ropensci/SymbiotaR2/paper.md

 of the Symbiota code, the structure of Symbiota2 places an emphasis on modularity and accessibility.

-The code below provides and example of a user accessing a Symbiota2 database and pulling coordinate and trait values associated with a certain database entry.
-The specification of the `url` argument allows for users to use whatever web address corresponds to the webpage hosting the API of the Symbiota2 database of interest.
-Then, through using two separate commands (`Coordinates` and `Traits`), data regarding a particular entry within the database is pulled into R.
+The code below provides an example of a user accessing two different data types from two different entries within a Symbiota2  database.
+The first set of commands demonstrates a user accessing coordinate points from an entry (here, `ID=4`) using the "Checklist" API endpoint.
+The second command set demonstrates a retrieval of the reproductive condition of an entry (here, `ID=15`) using the "Occurrences" API endpoint.
+The specification of the `url` argument at the beginning allows for users to use whatever web address corresponds to the webpage hosting the API of the Symbiota2 database of interest.
+Then, through using two separate commands (`Coordinates` and `Occurrences`), data regarding a particular entry within the database is pulled into R.
 ```{R}
 # Specify web address from which to access Symbiota2 API
 > url <- "http://a02235015-6.bluezone.usu.edu/api/"